 Teamwork targets client-facing teams needing to balance internal task management with client collaboration.
 Its task system supports dependencies, subtasks, and Gantt charts, but complex projects risk becoming unwieldy due to excessive nesting.
 While the platform includes client portals and basic time tracking, its operational tools lack depth compared to specialized project management solutions.

-What sets Teamwork apart is its emphasis on client transparency, offering shared project views and file-sharing portals.
+I find Teamwork particularly better at client transparency, offering shared project views and file-sharing portals.
 However, these features feel underdeveloped next to dedicated client management tools.
 The platform works best for small to mid-sized service teams needing straightforward task tracking but struggles with cross-functional workflows or advanced capacity planning.

 Key features